 In Summer 2016, I became a UCSB Fellow and Teacher-Consultant of the South Coast Writing Project.
 The South Coast Writing Project is an affiliated site of the National Writing Project and the California Writing Project.
 As a SCWriP Teacher-Consultant, I am available to consult on curriculum and to provide classroom visits and inservice presentations.

-I participated in the 2016 Summer Institute in Composition in Critical Literacy, and ny TIW (Teacher Inquiry Workshop) at the institute focused on developing my mobile, public art project, The Poetry Booth.
+I participated in the 2016 Summer Institute in Composition in Critical Literacy, and my TIW (Teacher Inquiry Workshop) at the institute focused on developing my mobile, public art project, The Poetry Booth.
 To learn more about The Poetry Booth, click here.
+In 2018 I participated in the Advanced Summer Institute to continue developing this resource.
 If you are interested in having me visit your classroom, school, or group, please contact me.

 From Fall 2010 – Fall 2015, I coordinated the Writing Center at Santa Barbara City College (recently named the #1 Community College in the Nation).
 In this role I oversaw tutor-training, created resources and curriculum for tutoring and tutor-training, facilitated outreach to the campus community about the services available to students through the Writing Center, and developed and lead Writing Skills workshops.
 My goal was to support students by creating opportunities for learning and empowerment through writing and self-expression.
 I was invested in developing and refining a tutoring practice and tutor-training program that is grounded in the work of thinkers like Paulo Friere and bell hooks.